 The project will be built to Wisconsin Green Built Standards and will also receive and Energy Star New Construction/ EPA Indoor AirPlus Certifications.
-We are planning to have a 75 KW PV Solar System on the roof of the building which would eliminate approximately 90% of the building's common area electrical usage.
+We are planning to have a 60 KW PV Solar System on the roof of the building which would eliminate approximately 90% of the building's common area electrical usage.
 We intend to work with Focus on Energy and their Design Assistance program.
 The project will have high quality materials including LVT flooring and quartz countertops.

-The subject development site is located on the eastern edge of Broadway Street in Monona, Wisconsin.
-More specifically, the site is located at 1208 East Broadway Street.
-Broadway is one of the mainly traveled thoroughfares in Monona due to its proximity to retail, medical, restaurants, and the Park N' Ride.
+The subject development site is located on the western edge of the Village of Oregon, Wisconsin.
+More specifically, the site is located at 5227 CoRd CC, Oregon, Wi.
+Currently, this specific property is being used as a residence/Farmerette currently and is under contract at this time.
+County RD CC (aka Jefferson St) is one of the mainly traveled thoroughfares to and from Oregon from the west.
 The site will also be designed to connect to the neighboring developments future planned walking/biking paths as well.